schnerring/schnerring.github.io/content/blog/automate-building-custom-windows-images-for-azure-virtual-desktop-with-packer-and-github-actions/index.md

 ### Input Variables

 [Input variables](https://www.packer.io/guides/hcl/variables) allow us to parameterize the Packer build.
-We can later set their values from a default value, environment, file, or CLI arguments.
+We can later set their values from default values, environment, file, or CLI arguments.

 We need to add variables allowing us to pass the SP credentials and resource group names, as well as the image publisher, offer, SKU, and version: